ZachGreenhawt/Line-Learner/README.md

 6. Parse the script
 7. Practice from cue to line

 Uploaded scripts are saved in `web/.data/uploads/`.
-The server fingerprints uploads by file contents, and if the same file is uploaded multiple times, it reuses the saved copy and cached extraction rather than treating it as a new script
+The server fingerprints uploads by file contents, and if the same file is uploaded multiple times, it reuses the saved copy and cached extraction rather than treating it as a new script.

 ## Run through the Website